Overview

 MREP provides quality rider education and training to both novice and experienced motorcycle riders.
 The program is designed to assist riders of all levels and to promote the safe operation of motorcycles.
 There are 4 courses offered through MREP that waives the motorcycle road test.
 They are:

-- Basic Rider Course - the Basic Rider Course teaches students basic motorcycling skills through classroom instruction and on-cycle training.
+- Basic Rider Course (BRC) - The Basic Rider Course teaches students basic motorcycling skills through classroom instruction (online or in a classroom setting) and 10 hours of on-cycle training using a school training motorcycle.

 Additional Resources